 I’ve never met Kevin in the flesh, but I hope I do someday.
 But I have picked his brain over several things and thanks to the ease with which the world we live in allows communication; I call him a good friend.

 He once referred to me as a brother.
 Which I was cool with.
 Until he went on to say I was the brother that they keep locked in the attic.
 I clarified, and let the Facebook world know that I was fine with that as long as everyone knew that he did feed me three cans of cat food a week.
 Too bad he left it sitting out in the sun.

 We thought it’d be fun to take on this challenge together so we said hell with it, and now we’re doing it.
 The challenge is that we both hit at least 50,000 words on a brand new novel that we are not allowed to start until September 1.
 End date is last day of September.
 I haven’t looked, but it better be 31 days long.

 We’re both hoping to publish said novel in 2014.

-If either one of us fails to hit 50,000 words on a new novel, the other gets to name a character after the failure of an author that didn’t hit 50k and humiliate the shit out of them in the most despicable of ways.
+If either one of us fails to hit 50,000 words on a new novel, the other gets to name a character after the failure of an author that didn’t hit 50k and humiliate the hell out of them in the most despicable of ways.